 Other mammals.
 Steppe wolves (Canis lupus campestris) can be seen at the waterhole.
 Sometimes a couple of adult wolves come to drink with their cubs.
 Wolves are even shyer than the saigas and the chances to see them are higher if you are very quiet in the hide.
+On request, it is possible to stay in the wolf hide often providing better chance to see these carnivores than the saiga hide.
 Red (Vulpes vulpes) and corsac foxes (Vulpes corsac) can sometimes visit the waterhole.
-Small mammals such as long-eared hedgehog (Hemiechinus auritus), steppe polecat (Mustela eversmanii), midday gerbil (Meriones meridianus), great jerboa (Allactaga major), northern three-toed jerboa (Dipus sagitta), thick-tailed three-toed jerboa (Stylodipus telum), social vole (Microtus socialis) and little ground squirrel (Spermophilus pygmaeus) can be seen when walking, spotlighting or using live traps.
-African wildcats (Felis lybica) are often captured on camera traps but rarely seen when spotlighting.
+Small mammals such as long-eared hedgehog (Hemiechinus auritus), steppe polecat (Mustela eversmanii), midday gerbil (Meriones meridianus), great jerboa (Allactaga major), thick-tailed three-toed jerboa (Stylodipus telum), social vole (Microtus socialis) and little ground squirrel (Spermophilus pygmaeus) can be seen when walking, spotlighting or using live traps.
+African wildcats (Felis lybica) are often captured on camera traps but are rarely seen when spotlighting.